gristlabs/grist-help/help/exports.md

 ## Restoring from backup

-A donwloaded Grist file in SQLite format can be uploaded again to give an exact copy of the original.
+A donwloaded `.grist` file can be uploaded again to give an exact copy of the original.
 To upload the file, open the team or personal site where you want to place it, and optionally select also a workspace.
 Then click on "Add New" in the top left, and select "Import document".